cyberknet/DiscordIrcBridge/README.md

 # DiscordIrcBridge
-Creates a bridge between Discord and IRC, moving messages back and forth between them.
+This project creates a bridge between Discord and IRC, orchestrating messages back and forth between the two services.

 ## Installation
 Installation consists of creating a bot on the Discord website, running the bot